-ATTENDANCE AND PARTICIPATION EXPECTATIONS: The classroom should be respected as a safe place to share ideas without judgement - a community in which we can all learn from one another.
+ATTENDANCE AND PARTICIPATION EXPECTATIONS: In light of the COVID-19 pandemic, all classes will be held virtually, by Zoom.
+The online classroom should be respected as a safe place to share ideas without judgement - a community in which we can all learn from one another.
 Students are expected to conduct themselves in a mature and courteous manner during ALL lectures.
 Students are expected to frame their comments and questions to lecturers in respectful and appropriate language, always maintaining sensitivity towards the topic.

-To be successful, students are expected to attend ALL CLASSES and take notes during class, and should not rely solely on material supplied by the instructors.
+To be successful, students are expected to attend ALL CLASSES and take notes during class and should not rely solely on material supplied by the instructors.
 Missing two or more lectures may jeopardize your ability to pass / achieve a good grade this course.